1921 (10th June)

 1997 (6th September)

-Prince Philip, Prince Charles, Prince William, Prince Harry and Charles Spencer walked behind Diana’s coffin.
+Prince Philip, Prince Charles, Prince William, Prince Harry and Charles Spencer walked behind Diana’s coffin in her funeral procession.

 2002 (9th February)